MathiAs2Pique/fivem-data/readme.md

 - cfx-codes-array : codes, locales, premium status, owners in json format.
 Note : If no locale : "unknown-unknown".
-If no premium : "na"
+If no premium : "na" Note 2 : There is in this file informations about 24.897 servers, those who were offline when I retrieved the information were not included